laureneolin/Portfolio/System_Overview_Integration_Guide.md

 ### Helix Secure Gateway

-The **Helix Secure Gateway** handles token management, rate limiting, and encryption.
-Acting as a secure bridge between AFCS components and external clients, it enforces authentication and access policies to protect system integrity and maintain consistent access control across services.
-The **Gateway** uses HTTPS endpoints to communicate with the **Orchestrator** and **Core API**, allowing for smooth integration among the components.
+Token management, rate limiting, and encryption are handled by the **Helix Secure Gateway**.
+It acts as a secure connection between AFCS components and external clients, safeguarding system integrity and maintaining consistent access control across services.
+The **Gateway** uses HTTPS endpoints to connect to the **Orchestrator** and **Core API** in order to enable smooth component integration.

 **Inputs and Outputs:**